-Available January 26 on PS4 and Xbox One.
-Coming to PC in Late 2018.
+Available on PS4 (version tested) and Xbox One, coming this autumn to PC

 Sign up for the newsletter

 Get news, competitions and special offers direct to your inbox

 Letting players enjoy the experience also allows them time to take in World’s simply stunning landscapes.
 Every new world you visit is completely different from the last, but each full of rich detail and plenty to discover.
 From the rich flora of the Ancient Forest to the barren deserts of Wildspire Wastes and beyond, it’s a feast for the eyes and worth taking the time to appreciate.